dev-bittu/lotus-grammar/grammar/data_types_and_variables/tuple.md

-### **Tuples in *mylang***
+### **Tuples in *b2***

-A **tuple** in *mylang* is an ordered, immutable collection of elements, which can contain elements of different types.
+A **tuple** in *b2* is an ordered, immutable collection of elements, which can contain elements of different types.
 Tuples are similar to arrays in that they hold multiple items, but they are **immutable**, meaning you cannot change their values once they are created.
 This is a key difference from arrays, which are mutable (you can modify their elements).

 ---